 This discussion contains forward-looking statements that involve risks and uncertainties.
-Such statements, which include statements concerning future revenue sources and concentration, selling, general and administrative expenses, research and development expenses, capital resources, additional financings and additional losses, are subject to risks and uncertainties, including, but not limited to, those discussed elsewhere in this Form 10-Q, and in the "Risk Factors" section filed with the SEC on April 2, 2018, that could cause actual results to differ materially from those projected.
-Unless otherwise expressly indicated, the information set forth in this Form 10-Q is as of June 30, 2018, and we undertake no duty to update this information.
+Such statements, which include statements concerning future revenue sources and concentration, selling, general and administrative expenses, research and development expenses, capital resources, additional financings and additional losses, are subject to risks and uncertainties, including, but not limited to, those discussed elsewhere in this Form 10-Q, and in the "Risk Factors" section in our form 10-K filed with the SEC on April 2, 2018, that could cause actual results to differ materially from those projected.
+Unless otherwise expressly indicated, the information set forth in this Form 10-Q is as of September 30, 2018, and we undertake no duty to update this information.